-GST invoice is the primary commercial document which is issued by supplier of goods or services to recipient and it is also issued to the seller if goods in some cases.
+GST invoice is the primary commercial document that is issued by the supplier of goods or services to the recipient, and it is also issued to the seller of goods in some cases.

-In general it can be said that is document from which GST sales, purchases, sales returns, purchase returns revolves around.
-Proper and correct GST invoicing helps both the supplier and the recipient for correct accounting and payment of GST liabilities.
-GST invoice is the base document on which gst return filing date is prepared for gst monthly return filing
+In general, it can be said that is a document around which GST sales, purchases, sales returns, and purchase returns revolve around.
+Proper and correct GST invoicing helps both the supplier and the recipient with correct accounting and payment of GST liabilities.
+GST invoice is the base document on which the GST return filing date is prepared for gst monthly return filing

-Broadly speaking GST invoice identifies supplier, recipient, and provides information about the description of goods quantity of goods, date, mode of transport and other price related details.
-Apart from mandatory details required by SEC 31 of CGST act for practical purpose it is advisable to add details of payment terms, bank details, etc.
+Broadly speaking, GST invoice identifies the supplier, and recipient, and provides information about the description of goods quantity of goods, date, mode of transport, and other price-related details.
+Apart from mandatory details required by SEC 31 of the CGST act for the practical purpose it is advisable to add details of payment terms, bank details, etc.

-GST registered dealer will generally issue GST invoice to recipient but in the case of the dealer registered under composition scheme, bill of supply will be issued by the supplier, similarly in the case of exempted goods or services bill of supply will be issued by the supplier.
+The GST-registered dealers will generally issue GST invoices to the recipient but in the case of the dealer registered under the composition scheme, a bill of supply will be issued by the supplier, similarly in the case of exempted goods or services bill of supply will be issued by the supplier.

-Bill of supply is similar to Invoice without tax calculation having the words mentioned as bill of supply.
+A Bill of supply is similar to an Invoice without tax calculation having the words mentioned as a bill of supply.

 Contents of Invoice or Invoice format

-- Serial number of invoice which is consecutively numbered
+- Serial number of the invoice, which is consecutively numbered

 - Date of Invoice